rubytogether/rubytogether.org/app/views/news/2019-02-09-december-monthly-and-2018-yearly-update.html.md

 * Joel Watson, $0 for work as a board member
 * Jonan Scheffler, $0 for work as a board member
 * Valerie Woolard Srinivasan, $0 for work as a board member

+We're running somewhat behind from the holidays, but we're working to catch up—keep an eye out for the January monthly update soon.

 Until next time,<br>
 Stephanie, André and the Ruby Together team